Skip to main content

 Since 1999, with varying degrees of funding and organisational resources, LADA has been presenting events and public programmes with an unwavering commitment to amplifying marginalised voices and practices.
 Some milestones include:

-- Performing Rights (2006-2014), a programme of events curated and produced in collaboration with organisations in the UK and around the world relating to the intersections of performance and human rights, alongside Library of Performing Rights, the unique collection of resources on relevant issues, and the Library of Performing Rights Commission.
+• Performing Rights (2006-2008), a programme of UK and international events curated and produced in collaboration with Lois Weaver of Queen Mary University of London relating to the intersections of performance and human rights, alongside Library of Performing Rights, the unique collection of resources, and the Library of Performing Rights Commission (2018-2019).

-- Performance Matters (2009-2012), a ground-breaking AHRC-funded research project undertaken with Goldsmiths and the University of Roehampton, considering the cultural value of Live Art.
+• Performance Matters (2009-2012), a ground-breaking AHRC-funded research project undertaken with Gavin Butt and Adrian Heathfield of Goldsmiths and the University of Roehampton, considering the cultural value of Live Art.

 Projects Archive Events Archive